rahulbhardwaj055/demojenkins/README.md

-# demojenkins Poll testing is ongoing
+# demojenkins Pollscm hooks are ongoing